TykTechnologies/tyk-identity-broker/README.md

 #### `TykAPISettings.GatewayConfig.AdminSecret`

-The API secret for the Tyk Gateway REST API
+The API secret for the Tyk Gateway API

 #### `TykAPISettings.DashboardConfig.Endpoint`

-The hostname of your Dashboard (Advanced API)
+The hostname of your Dashboard API

 #### `TykAPISettings.DashboardConfig.Port`

-The port of your Advanced API
+The port of your Dashboard API

 #### `TykAPISettings.DashboardConfig.AdminSecret`

-The high-level secret for the Advanced API.
-This is required because of the SSO-nature of some of the actions provided by TIB, it requires the capability to access a special SSO endpoint in the Advanced Admin API to create one-time tokens for access.
+The high-level secret for the Dashboard API.
+This is required because of the SSO-nature of some of the actions provided by TIB, it requires the capability to access a special SSO endpoint in the Dashboard Admin API to create one-time tokens for access.

-### The `profiles.conf` file
+### The `profiles.json` file

 The Profiles configuration file outlines which identity providers to match to which handlers and what actions to perform.
 The entries in this file encapsulate the activity for a single endpoint based on the ID and provider name.